 Bring shorts, tops, sundresses and, of course, swimsuits.
 Look for pieces that are interchangeable so that you can wear them more than once.

-Bring items that can be also serve multiple purposes, like a scarf that can also be used as a beach cover up.
+Bring items that can also serve multiple purposes, like a scarf that can also be used as a beach cover-up.

 Choose fabrics that are breathable and clothing that won’t stick to your body.

 Find out if your resort has laundry services on site.
 If so, be sure to pack a few Tide pods so that you can do some wash.